asilbek-0311/webdev_course/5-browser-extention/Readme.md

 i have built the extension followingt eh steps given on the instruction. but I am facing some problems rn.
 When i try to run npm run build, it gives me an error.
 I will fix them tomorrow.
 Also i need to really understand about local storage and how ti is used. how to upload the extension to teh browser ad how to test it locally. i still do not know about npm and node propely.
 I will learn about them as well.
+---

+I have finished the extension and it is working fine.
+I have also learned about local storage and how to use it.
+I have also learned about npm and node.
+I have also learned how to upload the extension to the browser and how to test it locally.
+Browser extension is actually a mini website that will be doingt eh work constantly in the background.
+It is a very useful tool to have.
+I will be using it in the future as well. i willt ry to build simple extension to improve my skills on using APIs.